 In this second article of a series called “Enough is Enough” we’ll be looking at temples in the Old Testament and how God never wanted them in the first place.

 The Jewish people worshiped at their temple for hundreds of years before Jesus came on the scene.
-It was the center of their worship of God.
+It was the center of their worship system.
 But before there was ever a temple there was a Tabernacle.
-The Tabernacle, meaning “residence” or “dwelling place”, was the portable earthly dwelling place of God among the children of Israel from the time of the Exodus out of Egypt, through the conquering of the land of Canaan.
+The Tabernacle, meaning “residence” or “dwelling place,” was the portable earthly dwelling place of God among the children of Israel from the time of the Exodus out of Egypt, through the conquering of the land of Canaan.
 It was basically a tent.

 The Unwanted Temple

-When David comes up with the idea to build a temple, God says that it is not needed, that he has never asked for such a thing (2 Samuel 7:5-7).
+What comes next is key.
 God goes on to say that it is his desire that he himself build a house [temple] and that it will be his son, Jesus.

 The Lord declares to you that the Lord himself will establish a house for you: When your days are over and you rest with your ancestors, I will raise up your offspring to succeed you, your own flesh and blood, and I will establish his kingdom.
 He is the one who will build a house for my Name, and I will establish the throne of his kingdom forever.
 I will be his father, and he will be my son.

 The Lord here is talking about his son, Jesus, and his Kingdom (Luke 1:31-33; Acts 2:29-31; Hebrews 1:5).
 Notice four key details: God himself will build the “house”.
 After David has already died, someone in David’s line will be raised up to establish his kingdom.
 This person will reign on a throne in an eternal kingdom.
 This person will be God’s son.